GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-05-02 15:50:52 IST
+This content is dynamically generated in Indian Time (IST): 2025-05-02 16:10:37 IST

 Current Weather in Coimbatore:
-Temperature: 35.38 °C
+Temperature: 33.88 °C
-Condition: overcast clouds
+Condition: thunderstorm